qlu-lab/SUPERGNOVA/README.md

 ### Explanation of Output
 The output will be a whitespace-delimited text file, with the rows corresponding to different annotations and the columns as such:

-- `annot_name:` The name of the annotation.
+- `chr`: The chromosome.
-- `rho:` The genetic covariance estimate.
+- `start`: The start position of the genomic region from the input genome partition file.
-- `rho_corrected:` The genetic covariance estimate with sample overlap correction.
+- `end`: The end position of the genomic region from the input genome partiition file.
-- `se_rho:` The standard error of the estimate of `rho`.
+- `rho`: The estimation of local genetic covariance.
-- `pvalue:` The p-value from the statistical test for genetic covariance.
+- `corr`: The estimation of local genetic correlation.
-- `pvalue_corrected:` The p-value from the statistical test for genetic covariance with sample overlap correction.
+- `h1`: The estimation of local heritability of the first trait by method of moments.
-- `corr`: The genetic correlation estimate.
+- `h2`: The estimation of local heritability of the second trait by method of moments.
-- `corr_corrected`: The genetic correlation estimate with sample overlap correction.
+- `var`: The variance of the estimation of local genetic covariance.
-- `h2_1`: The heritability estimate for the first trait.
+- `p`: The p value of local genetic covariance.
-- `h2_2`: The heritability estimate for the second trait.
+- `m`: The number of SNPs involved in the estimation of local genetic covariance in the genomic region.

-NOTE: When functional annotations are present, the true heritability in each annotation category may be small.
-Although methods for estimating annotation-stratified heritability exist, they may provide unstable, in many cases negative heritability estimates, especially when a number of annotation categories are related to the repressed or non-functional genome.
-GNOVA ignores negative hertiability estimates, leaving the correlation estimates as 'NaN'.
-So, we recommend the users to focus on genetic covariance instead of genetic correlation when performing annotation-stratified analysis.
+NOTE: The true heritability of some genomic regions for some traits may be very small.
+Although methods for estimating local heritability exist, they may provide unstable, in many cases negative heritability estimates.
+SUPERGNOVA ignores negative heritability estimates, leaving the correlation estimates as 'NA'.
+So, we recommend the users to focus on genetic covariance instead of genetic correlation when performing local genetic covariance analysis.

 ## Credits